ryentes/dplyrr/README.md

 ## 5 5
 ```

-Compute moving mean with 1 preceding and 1 following.
+Compute moving average with 1 preceding and 1 following.

 ```r